ibm-cloud-docs/vmwaresolutions/services/veeam_ordering_licenses.md

 # Ordering Veeam stand-alone licenses
 {: #veeam_ordering_licenses}

-You can order a Veeam® stand-alone license without associating it to any VMware® vCenter Server® instance for licensing and activation of your on-premises workloads.
+You can order a Veeam® stand-alone license without associating it to any {{site.data.keyword.vcf-auto}} instance for licensing and activation of your on-premises workloads.

 ## Considerations for installing and deleting Veeam licenses
 {: #managingveeam-install-delete-consid}

-The following information about licenses applies to both Veeam 12 and Veeam 9.5u4b.
+The following information about licenses applies to both Veeam 12.1 and Veeam 9.5u4b.

 For Veeam 10 and later versions, Veeam licenses are installed and deleted in a different way than previous Veeam versions.